 What Does This Mean?

-So what does this change mean for the websites that have these distrusted SSL certificates, and more importantly the businesses that own such websites?
-Well according to Google Chrome’s plan, it could mean chaos and inconvenience for both business owners and web users alike.
-Based on the timeline, some people may already be experiencing this chaos.
+So what does this change mean for the websites that have SSL certificates issues, and more importantly the businesses that own such websites?
+Well according to Google Chrome’s plan, it could mean major inconveniences for both business owners and web users alike.
+Based on the timeline, some people may already be experiencing these challenges.

 Google Chrome’s Timeline